ubc-stat-grad/ubc-stat-grad.github.io/sports.markdown

 We play beach volleyball at
 [Wesbrook village](http://www.discoverwesbrook.com/posts/beach-volleyball-right-in-the-village#.Yqd7cxzMIsk)
 over the summer.
-Contact [Chloe](https://www.stat.ubc.ca/users/xinyuan-chloe-you) if you want to join!
+Join the *#volleyball* channel on Slack if you want to come!
+Or ask [Chloe](https://www.stat.ubc.ca/users/xinyuan-chloe-you) for more info.

 ## Table tennis